ag-magan/dbt_to_dataform/README.md

 This tool partially automates the process of converting dbt (data build tool) projects to Dataform, focusing on BigQuery as the data warehouse.
 It not a turn-key tool that handles all aspects of the migration for you, but it will take care of the simple (and some more complex) tasks so that you can concentrate on the more complex parts.

-It also optionally leverages OpenAI's API for complex conversions and syntax checking; to make use of this feature you will need an OpenAI API key.
+It leverages Anthropic's Claude API for complex conversions and syntax checking; to make use of these features you will need an Anthropic API key.

 # Features

 - Converts dbt models to Dataform SQLX files, with limitations as detailed below
 - Translates dbt source definitions to Dataform declarations
-- Converts dbt macros to Dataform functions using GPT-4 (requires OpenAI API key)
+- Converts dbt macros to Dataform functions using Claude 3.7 Sonnet (requires Anthropic API key)
 - Preserves project structure, adapting it to Dataform best practices
 - Handles (with limitations) dbt-specific Jinja syntax and converts it to JavaScript
 - Supports conversion of dbt variables to Dataform project config variables
 - Automatically converts common dbt_utils functions to their BigQuery equivalents
-- Uses GPT-4 to check and correct Dataform syntax in converted files (requires OpenAI API key)
+- Uses Claude to check and correct Dataform syntax in converted files (requires Anthropic API key)
 - Generates a detailed conversion report highlighting potential issues and syntax corrections

 ## How does it work?